graphcore/examples-utils/README.md

 ## Installation

-This package can be installed from source via pip:
+The `examples-utils` package can be installed from source via pip:

 ```console
 python -m pip install https://github.com/graphcore/examples-utils.git
 ```

-By default it will only install a minimal set of requirements.
+By default, this will only install a minimal set of requirements.
 To benchmark notebooks you must install the "jupyter" set of requirements:

 ```console
 python -m pip install https://github.com/graphcore/examples-utils.git[jupyter]
 ```

-If you'd like to set the installation to a commit that is tested and should be reliable, but also updates automatically as fixes and features are added, then we reccommend using the [latest_stable](https://github.com/graphcore/examples-utils/releases/tag/latest_stable) tag, which corresponds to a release by the same name.
+The [`latest_stable`](https://github.com/graphcore/examples-utils/releases/tag/latest_stable) tag refers to a commit that is tested and should be reliable, but also updates automatically as fixes and features are added.
 You can use this by adding:

 ```console
 examples-utils[common] @ git+https://github.com/graphcore/examples-utils@latest_stable